LiuChinNan/mlx-knife/openspec/project.md

 - Whenever requirements are unclear, pause work and ask the Producer.
 Reasoning may be shared as options, but execution requires explicit confirmation unless told otherwise.
 - Git commits must use CEFR B2 English subject lines, reference related issues in the title, and include bullet-point bodies that describe key improvements per file.
 - Disallow `git commit -a`; stage files explicitly with `git add` to maintain precise control over each commit.
+- Do not run `git commit` without Producer approval; request confirmation before composing each submission.

 ## External Dependencies
 - HuggingFace Hub for cache management and model metadata.